starship/starship/docs/config/README.md

 Most modules in starship allow you to configure their display styles.
 This is done with an entry (usually called `style`) which is a string specifying the configuration.
 Here are some examples of style strings along with what they do.
 For details on the full syntax, consult the [advanced config guide](/advanced-config/).

-- `"fg:green bg:blue"` sets green text on a blue background
+- `'fg:green bg:blue'` sets green text on a blue background
-- `"bg:blue fg:bright-green"` sets bright green text on a blue background
+- `'bg:blue fg:bright-green'` sets bright green text on a blue background
-- `"bold fg:27"` sets bold text with [ANSI color](https://i.stack.imgur.com/KTSQa.png) 27
+- `'bold fg:27'` sets bold text with [ANSI color](https://i.stack.imgur.com/KTSQa.png) 27
-- `"underline bg:#bf5700"` sets underlined text on a burnt orange background
+- `'underline bg:#bf5700'` sets underlined text on a burnt orange background
-- `"bold italic fg:purple"` sets bold italic purple text
+- `'bold italic fg:purple'` sets bold italic purple text
-- `""` explicitly disables all styling
+- `''` explicitly disables all styling

 Note that what styling looks like will be controlled by your terminal emulator.
 For example, some terminal emulators will brighten the colors instead of bolding text, and some color themes use the same values for the normal and bright colors.
 Also, to get italic text, your terminal must support italics.